 To help ensure the health and safety of our employees, we took several actions in response to the ongoing COVID-19 pandemic.
 In the U.S. and in most other key markets, our office-based employees began working from home in early March 2020, while we ensured essential staffing levels in our operations remained in place, including maintaining key personnel in our laboratories and manufacturing facilities.
-To provide a safe work environment for our employees, we have, among other things, increased our cleaning and sanitation routines on our campuses, created electronic health attestation forms, issued travel advisories to our employees consistent with government regulations and restricted participation of our employees in any events that have large gatherings.
+To provide a safe work environment for our employees, we have, among other things, increased our cleaning and sanitation routines on our campuses, implemented various social distancing measures on our campuses, created electronic health attestation forms, issued travel advisories to our employees consistent with government regulations and restricted participation of our employees in any events that have large gatherings.